goodcodebadcode/blog/content/posts/python-modules-and-packages.md

 You can make up your own mind, however.
 The only important part is that the result is obvious - there should be no mystery where anything comes from.

-## Import style
+## Import Style

-[PEP 8](http://pep8.org/#imports), the official style guide for Python, has a few pointers when it comes to writing import statements.
+[PEP 8](https://www.python.org/dev/peps/pep-0008/#imports) also has a few pointers when it comes to writing import statements.
 Let us consider the below example.

 ```python
 import json, logging